Sunday, December 8, 2024

 I view the Camp of the Saints and Beloved City as all Separatist Congregational Polity Christians not a specific Geographical Location.
 While my Baptism of The Beast view has me viewing High Church Christianity as the Beast and False Prophet currently in the Lake of Fire.

 So basically whether or not verses 8-10 have fully already happened I am undecided on.
 But when trying to favor the most Optimistic view possible I tend to view real world evidence of the loosing of Satan as the rise of modern Capitalism which is Atheistic in Nature.
-But I've also bene speculating on a connection between all this and a Historicist reading of II Thessalonians 2.
+But I've also been speculating on a connection between all this and a Historicist reading of II Thessalonians 2.

 There is nothing Unoptimistic about being prepared for bad things to come.
 As the last episode of the English Dub of Futari Wa Pretty Cure said "The Night is Darkest just before The Dawn".